 This Annual Report on Form 10-K includes forward-looking statements that involve risks and uncertainties, including in the sections entitled "Business," "Risk factors," and "Management's discussion and analysis of financial condition and results of operations."
-These forward-looking statements include, without limitation, statements regarding our industry, business strategy, plans, goals and expectations concerning our market position, product expansion, future operations, margins, profitability, future efficiencies, capital expenditures, liquidity and capital resources and other financial and operating information.
+These forward-looking statements include, without limitation, statements regarding our industry, business strategy, plans, goals and expectations concerning our markets and market position, future operations, expenses and other results of operations, margins, profitability, tax rates, capital expenditures, liquidity and capital resources and other financial and operating information.
 When used in this discussion, the words "may," "believes," "intends," "seeks," "anticipates," "plans," "estimates," "expects," "should," "assumes," "continues," "could," "will," "future" and the negative of these or similar terms and phrases are intended to identify forward-looking statements in this report.

 Forward-looking statements reflect our current expectations regarding future events, results or outcomes.
 These expectations may or may not be realized.
-Although we believe the expectations reflected in the forward-looking statements are reasonable, we can give you no assurance these expectations will prove to have been correct.
+Although we believe the expectations reflected in the forward-looking statements are reasonable, we can give you no assurance these expectations will prove to be correct.
 Some of these expectations may be based upon assumptions, data or judgments that prove to be incorrect.
 Actual events, results and outcomes may differ materially from our expectations due to a variety of known and unknown risks, uncertainties and other factors.
-Although it is not possible to identify all of these risks and factors, they include, among others, the following:
+Although it is not possible to identify all of these risks and factors, they include, among others, risks related to the following: